-- When the green peas, carrot, and potatoes are cooked, blend them (use only 2 tbsp of cooked peas and save remaining peas for later use) along with the cooked onions and tomatoes to a fine paste.
+- When the green peas, carrot, and potatoes are cooked, blend them (use only 2 tablespoon of cooked peas and save remaining peas for later use) along with the cooked onions and tomatoes to a fine paste.

 - Next, place a pan over medium heat and add a few teaspoons of oil.

 - As the oil heats up, add cumin seeds and bay leaf.
 When cumin seeds start to sizzle, add the blended paste into the pan, and continue to cook until it starts to boil.

 - Now add in the remainder of the cooked green peas that you saved.

 - Add in all the spice powders (garam masala, turmeric, chaat masala, red chili powder, and pav bhaji masala) and salt.

 - You can adjust the consistency by adding required water.

 - Mix well and bring it to boil.